I'm willing to bet we've all felt stifled by the rigid 9-to-5 work schedule — especially on our productivity both in and out of the office.

-Ultimately, we’ve all been in situations where our rigid work schedule has been a hinderance to our productivity in the office, and our priorities outside of it.
-A flexible work schedule could allow you to work when you’re most productive, and give you the autonomy you need to create an ideal work-life balance, however that looks to you.
+For many workers, a flexible schedule is the answer.
+This types of schedule allows you to work when you're most productive and gives you the autonomy you need to create an ideal work-life balance, however that looks to you.

 What is a flexible work schedule?

 A flexible work schedule allows employees a level of autonomy to create their own schedules and find a work-life balance that works for them.
-Rather than a traditional, 40 hour nine-to-five work week, a flexible schedule allows employees to vary the times they begin and end their work day.
-There is still structure to a flexible work schedule: employees must work a certain number of hours, or come up with an alternative agreement with their employer regarding office hours verus remote time.
+Instead of the traditional, nine-to-five work week, a flexible schedule allows employees to vary the times they begin and end their work day.

 1. You can adapt your schedule to fit family needs.